-Her research interests lie with the role that emotions and trauma play in constituting world politics, as well as the how images help to shape humanitarian responsibilities and practices.
-She is particularly interested in the relationship between emotions and the politics and ethics of community, humanitarianism and international aid.
+Her research focuses on emotions and trauma in world politics, particularly in relation to the politics and ethics of community, security, humanitarianism and international aid.

 Her current key research projects examine:

 - Emotional Cultures and the Politics of Humanitarianism.
-This new single authored project draws on and extends existing single-authored and collaborative research on emotions and images to inquire into emerging cultures of 'humanitarian emotions'.
-It investigates how the history of representing distant suffering has enabled particular emotional discourses and practices through which contemporary humanitarianism, aid and development are conceived of and enacted.
-Research has already began by way of my UQ Postdoctoral Fellowship on 'The Politics of Disaster Images: How Culture Influences Humanitarian Responses to Natural Catastrophe' as well as through my ARC Centre of Excellence for the History of Emotions Associate Investigator project on 'Disaster Imagery and the History of Humanitarian Emotions'.
-This research will be continued by way of a UQ Research Fellowship from 2017.
+This new single authored project inquires into emerging cultures of 'humanitarian emotions'.
+It investigates how the history of representing distant suffering has enabled particular emotional discourses and practices through which humanitarianism is now conceived of and enacted.
+Research has already begun through an ARC Centre of Excellence for the History of Emotions AI project on 'Disaster Imagery and the History of Humanitarian Emotions'.
+This research will continue by way of a UQ Research Fellowship from 2017.

-Along with these key research areas, Emma is also interested in the politics of aesthetics, visual culture, literature and contemporary feminism.
-She has a number of smaller ongoing projects that bring together her passion in these areas.
+Along with these key research areas, Dr Hutchison is also interested in, and undertaking smaller projects on, the politics of aesthetics, visual culture, literature and contemporary feminism.

 Affective Communities in World Politics: Collective Emotions After Trauma.
 Cambridge Studies in International Relations, Cambridge University Press, 2016.

 Emotions and World Politics (with Roland Bleiker), in International Theory, Vol. 6, No. 3, 2014.

 "Theorizing Emotions in World Politics" (with Roland Bleiker), International Theory, Vol. 6.
 No. 3, 2014.